zsoltherpai/feather/README.md

 ####About Feather####
 Feather is an ultra-lightweight dependency injection ([JSR-330](https://jcp.org/en/jsr/detail?id=330 "JSR-330")) library for Java and Android.
-It's main motivation is to deliver easy-to-use basic dependency injection functionality with high performance and - taken to the extreme - small footprint.
+It delivers easy-to-use dependency injection functionality with high performance and - taken to the extreme - small footprint.

 ```xml
 <dependency>